Configuration

 No changes.
 Default behaviour.

 Only the email finisher is available.
-It offers a field for setting the subject of the mail.
-All remaining fields are hidden and filled with default values.
+It has a field for setting the subject of the email.
+The rest of the fields are hidden and filled with default values.

 No changes.
 Default behaviour.